aedifion/docs/tutorials/setpoints-and-schedules.md

 In order to preserve life safety mechanism, the API will generally refuse to write at priorities higher than 8 \(= manual operator\).
 Higher priorities can be unlocked on request to support@aedifion.com and require written consent.

 **What are stop events?**
-We refer to the time-wise last element $s\_n$ in a schedule as the stop event.
+We refer to the time-wise last element $$s_n$$ in a schedule as the stop event.
 The stop event defines the state the data point is left in after the schedule has finished.
-In 99% of the use cases, a user would choose $v\_n =$ 'reset' which instructs the system to clean up and reset to the initial state \(automatically determined before writing anything\) after finishing with the schedule However, a user may set $v\_n$ to other values to set the system into a different state than before the schedule, if this is explicitly desired.
+In 99% of the use cases, a user would choose $$v_n =$$ 'reset' which instructs the system to clean up and reset to the initial state \(automatically determined before writing anything\) after finishing with the schedule However, a user may set $$v_n$$ to other values to set the system into a different state than before the schedule, if this is explicitly desired.